 Learning for Life

 Group 4 is one of the six KS4/KS5 classes and is part of the Semi-Formal pathway within the Academy.
-At present there are nine students within the group; 7 male and 2 female who are aged between fourteen and nineteen years.
+At present there are seven students within the group; 7 male, who are aged between fourteen and nineteen years.

 The students in Group 4 are working within the following ranges: